Skip to Content

 The Jeep Wrangler has long been a popular contender in the new vehicle market, and it’s also one of the most popular used vehicles in the United States.
 Its iconic looks and respectable off-road capabilities have been the cornerstones of its undeniable popularity in many markets since its introduction in 1987.

-Fast-forward to the most recent year-end data (2022), and not only is it still one of the most popular new and used cars out there, but the Jeep Wrangler 4xe happens to be the best-selling plug-in hybrid vehicle in all of Canada, having beat out even the Toyota RAV4 Prime and the Prius Prime!
+Fast-forward to the most recent year-end data (2025), and not only is it still one of the most popular new and used cars out there, but the Jeep Wrangler 4xe happens to be the best-selling plug-in hybrid vehicle in all of Canada, having beat out even the Toyota RAV4 Prime and the Prius Prime!
+In fact, as we write this, the Jeep Wrangler has been recognized as one of the most popular vehicles in 2026, winning the Adventure Vehicle of the Year award and topping compact SUV rankings for its off-road capability and value retention.

 1940s American military Jeep